yifanyin/quartzite/content/notes/Better built environmemts.md

 - [How flooded coal mines could heat homes](https://www.bbc.com/future/article/20210706-how-flooded-coal-mines-could-heat-homes) in the UK

 # Better agriculture practices
 - Permaculture
     - Circular agriculture that is self-sustainable
 - Agroforest
     - Growing rows of tree belts in between conventional farmland to retain water, providing shades and shield against the wind.
+- Food forest